 Price is per person, based on double occupancy.

-Upon arrival proceed to baggage claim.
-After clearing customs, you will be met by our local representative and transferred to your hotel in Gubbio, the oldest town in the Umbria region as shown by the Tables of Gubbio housed in the City Museum and the Roman Theatre's ruins.
+Upon arrival, proceed to baggage claim.
+After clearing customs, you will be met and transferred to your hotel in Gubbio, the oldest town in the Umbria region.
 Rich in historical and artistic heritage as well as in ancient traditions that can be found intact in its folklore and products, Gubbio is a town of ochre-colored houses, tiled rooftops, towers and narrow cobbled streets.
 Tonight enjoy a gourmet dinner at your hotel, a beautifully restored 17th century monastery.
 (D)

 In the morning, you will join a truffle hunter and his dogs on his daily truffle hunt in the unspoiled Umbrian forests.
 During this unique experience, learn all there is to know about two main types of truffles (“tartufi” in Italian): the precious black truffle - Tuber melanosporum, and the summer black truffle - Tuber aestivum.
 Afternoon at leisure to relax or to enjoy your included 50 minute body massage at the hotel’s spa.
 (B)